Schwab U.S. TIPs ETF (NYSEARCA:SCHP) Holdings Lifted by Jane Street Group LLC

-Jane Street Group LLC increased its holdings in shares of Schwab U.S. TIPs ETF (NYSEARCA:SCHP – Get Rating) by 4.7% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 280,726 shares of the company’s stock after buying an additional 12,496 shares during the quarter.
-Jane Street Group LLC’s holdings in Schwab U.S. TIPs ETF were worth $17,568,000 as of its most recent filing with the Securities and Exchange Commission.
+Jane Street Group LLC raised its position in Schwab U.S. TIPs ETF (NYSEARCA:SCHP – Get Rating) by 4.7% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 280,726 shares of the company’s stock after purchasing an additional 12,496 shares during the quarter.
+Jane Street Group LLC’s holdings in Schwab U.S. TIPs ETF were worth $17,568,000 at the end of the most recent quarter.

-Several other hedge funds have also modified their holdings of SCHP.
-Global Wealth Management Investment Advisory Inc. grew its stake in Schwab U.S. TIPs ETF by 14.9% in the third quarter.
-Global Wealth Management Investment Advisory Inc. now owns 48,997 shares of the company’s stock valued at $3,066,000 after purchasing an additional 6,342 shares in the last quarter.
-Thrivent Financial for Lutherans grew its stake in Schwab U.S. TIPs ETF by 37.2% in the third quarter.
-Thrivent Financial for Lutherans now owns 100,524 shares of the company’s stock valued at $6,291,000 after purchasing an additional 27,279 shares in the last quarter.
-Two Sigma Securities LLC purchased a new position in Schwab U.S. TIPs ETF in the third quarter valued at about $354,000.
-UBS Group AG grew its stake in Schwab U.S. TIPs ETF by 3.2% in the third quarter.
-UBS Group AG now owns 3,063,041 shares of the company’s stock valued at $191,685,000 after purchasing an additional 96,402 shares in the last quarter.
-Finally, LPL Financial LLC grew its stake in Schwab U.S. TIPs ETF by 9.7% in the third quarter.
-LPL Financial LLC now owns 552,230 shares of the company’s stock valued at $34,559,000 after purchasing an additional 48,905 shares in the last quarter.
+A number of other hedge funds and other institutional investors have also recently modified their holdings of SCHP.
+FMR LLC grew its stake in Schwab U.S. TIPs ETF by 3,715.5% in the first quarter.
+FMR LLC now owns 3,701 shares of the company’s stock valued at $204,000 after purchasing an additional 3,604 shares in the last quarter.
+BlackRock Inc. grew its stake in Schwab U.S. TIPs ETF by 55.8% in the second quarter.
+BlackRock Inc. now owns 176,539 shares of the company’s stock valued at $11,035,000 after purchasing an additional 63,198 shares in the last quarter.
+State Street Corp purchased a new position in Schwab U.S. TIPs ETF in the second quarter valued at about $6,526,000.
+Charles Schwab Investment Management Inc. grew its stake in Schwab U.S. TIPs ETF by 5.4% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 1,555,799 shares of the company’s stock valued at $97,253,000 after purchasing an additional 79,347 shares in the last quarter.
+Finally, Morgan Stanley grew its stake in Schwab U.S. TIPs ETF by 7.1% in the second quarter.
+Morgan Stanley now owns 278,619 shares of the company’s stock valued at $17,417,000 after purchasing an additional 18,431 shares in the last quarter.

 Recommended Stories